 The Preliminary Drainage Report shall define the proposed development site, describe existing conditions, and propose needed stormwater facilities to meet the requirements of these Standards.
 The Preliminary Drainage Report shall include, at a minimum, narratives addressing the items listed in this subsection except for those items not applicable to the proposed development site.
-The Preliminary Drainage Report shall include visual representations and/or refer to the Preliminary Stormwater Plan sheet with the corresponding content (see Subsection 7.03(C) of these Standards for Preliminary Drainage Report narrative shall include the following information:
+The Preliminary Drainage Report shall include visual representations and/or refer to the Preliminary Stormwater Plan sheet with the corresponding content (see Subsection 7.03(C) of these Standards for Preliminary Stormwater Plan requirements).
+The Preliminary Drainage Report narrative shall include the following information: